flaviotordini/updater/README.md

 - [updater::AppcastParser](https://github.com/flaviotordini/updater/blob/master/src/impl/appcastparser.h).
 This the appcast format also used by Sparkle.
 It's a RSS feed with Sparkle extensions.
 - [updater::SimpleXmlParser](https://github.com/flaviotordini/updater/blob/master/src/impl/simplexmlparser.h).
 This is a very simple XML format

+Set the desired Parser implementation using `updater::DefaultUpdater::setParser`

 ### Installer

 [updater::Installer](https://github.com/flaviotordini/updater/blob/master/src/impl/installer.h) is the abstraction responsible for preparing and running the update process.
 Currently the only available Installer implementation is [updater::RunInstaller](https://github.com/flaviotordini/updater/blob/master/src/impl/runinstaller.h).
 It just runs an executable update payload, optionally with arguments.

 Installer can be implemented in other ways, for example an Installer that unzips a payload and moves files.
 Or one that invokes an update helper.
 Another idea is signature validation.

+Set the desired Installer implementation using `updater::DefaultUpdater::setInstaller`

 ## Build Instructions